-To meet certification requirements, you must identify the farming/ growing activities being carried out on each land unit as a part of your freshwater farm plan.
+To meet certification requirements, you must identify the farming/growing activities being carried out on each land unit as a part of your freshwater farm plan.

 After identifying Land Units and inherent vulnerabilities you now need to identify your farming/ growing activities.
-These are the activities undertaken in the management or operation of the farm.
+These are activities undertaken in the management or operation of the orchard or vineyard.